a-sk/node-imapnotify/README.md

 ```

 ```
-    onNewMail: an executable to run on new mail in box
+    onNotify: an executable to run on new mail in box
-    onNewPost: an executable to run after onNewMail command
+    onNotifyPost: an executable to run after onNotify command
 ```

 ### extra options